malsuwailm/SciQAEval/README.md

 ![BoxPlot](https://github.com/malsuwailm/SciQAEval/blob/main/visualizations/boxplot.png)

+---

+The histograms and metrics paint a promising yet nuanced picture.
+The Semantic Similarity scores, with an average of 0.713, predominantly cluster at the higher end, indicating a strong alignment between the generated answers and the intricacies of the scientific content within the articles.
+However, the lower BLEU and BERTScore F1 averages of 0.103 and 0.181, respectively, hint at variances in verbatim accuracy and the semantic precision of the responses.
+Notably, a moderate ROUGE-L average of 0.305 suggests that the structural essence of the content is captured to a certain extent.
+These insights, derived from manual labeling of data from the original article, underscore the potential of the model while also delineating a pathway for refinement, especially in a domain where the exactitude of information is paramount.

+---

 ## Contributing

 Contributions to SciQAEval are welcome!
 Please fork the repository and submit a pull request with your proposed changes.